gpwahl/calcqpi-release/README.md

 ### Running the code

 The code is executed using `calcqpi filename` where filename provides the input file.

+### Using the code

+When publishing work that uses the code or its algorithms, please cite the accompanying preprint, see [HOW_TO_CITE](HOW_TO_CITE.md).